 Figure~\ref{fig:weekly_time_js} shows the JS divergences between the answer distributions.
 Regarding the differences between countries, countries in the high income group were generally most dissimilar to countries in the low income group, with countries in the low income group generally spending more time on the platform.

 The largest change in distribution between \texttt{T1} and \texttt{T2} was in Venezuela.
 In \texttt{T2}, the proportion of Venezuelan workers spending over 40 hours per week on CrowdFlower (19.5\%) was almost double the proportion reported in \texttt{T1} (9.6\%).
-This increase was likely due to changes in the economic situation of the country, making CrowdFlower an increasingly attractive source of income for Venezuelan workers.
+This increase was likely due to changes in the country's economic situation, making CrowdFlower an increasingly attractive source of income for Venezuelan workers.